NStanley0524/Breast_Cancer_Power_BI/README.md

 ### Recommendation
+The following recommendations can be made from the data:
 1. Enhance early detection and screening programs for women in high incidence age groups (45-65 years)
 2. Establish support systems or targetted assistance for older patients to address their unique needs
 3. Invest in research to develop more effective treatment protocols for patients diagnosed at stage 111, where mortality rates are higher